A Review of Searches for Evidence of Tachyons: Model and Cosmology

 \section{$3+3$ Model and Cosmology}

-The most challenging apparent conflict with the $3+3$ model masses is posed by cosmological constraints.
+The most challenging apparent conflict with the $3+3$ model masses is posed by cosmological constraints, whose consistency with these constraints is explained in much greater detail here than previously.
 As of 2022, the most constraining neutrino mass bounds yields: $\sum m_\nu< 0.09 eV$ based on five different data sets,~\citep{Valentino2021} although one other 2022 assessment claims evidence for an actual value at a $4\sigma$ level: $\sum m_\nu= 0.23\pm 0.06 eV.$\citep{Chudaykin2022} The basis for a constraint on $\sum m$ from cosmological observations, comes from events occurring in the very young hot universe.
-The ability of the relic neutrino energy density to influence CMB anisotropy, and play a role in the formation of galaxies and their structures is the basis of the cosmological constraint on the neutrino mass sum.

 At about one second after the big bang, neutrinos decouple and form the cosmic neutrino background (CNB).
 During that early hot ($T\sim MeV$) epoch neutrinos and antineutrinos would be produced in the decay of the $Z^0$ and $W^\pm$ bosons.
 In these decays, the three neutrino flavors would be produced in equal numbers, i.e., $n=n_e=n_\mu=n_\tau,$ and the overall neutrino energy density $\rho$ and the number density $n$ in the early universe would be related through:

 where $\sum m_\nu$ is the sum of the three neutrino masses.
 However, notice Eq.
 16 is the sum of the flavor (effective) masses, as Stecker~\citep{Stecker2022} has explicitly stated, not the sum of the mass eigenstate masses, as is almost always assumed.
 Of course, for the conventional neutrino picture where the three neutrino masses are nearly degenerate this distinction makes very little difference, but this is not the case for the $3 + 3$ model, especially since one mass state is tachyonic.